NorahN25/noor-al-hadith-/app/src/main/java/com/norah/nooralhadith/README.md

 Noor Al-Hadith
-Noor Al-Hadith is a small Android application built as a graduation project.
+Noor Al-Hadith is a small Android application developed as a Graduation Project.

-The app helps users read selected Hadith, learn about their narrators, and test their knowledge through a simple quiz.
+The app aims to help users read selected Hadiths, learn about their narrators, and reinforce understanding through a simple and interactive quiz.

 ⸻
 Project Overview

+The application focuses on simplicity and clarity, making it suitable for learning and exploration.

-The application provides:
+It provides:

-	•	A clean and simple UI suitable for learning
+	•	A clean and friendly user interface

+	•	A curated list of selected Hadiths

-	•	Selected Hadiths with explanations
+	•	Clear explanations suitable for beginners

-	•	Narrator information
+	•	Narrator information for each Hadith

 	•	A quiz feature to test understanding

-	•	Loading and error states for better user experience
+	•	Proper loading and error states for a smooth user experience

 ⸻
 Architecture

-The project follows a clean and simple architecture with clear separation of concerns:
+The project follows a clean and organized architecture with clear separation of responsibilities:

-	•	UI Layer
+UI Layer

-	•	Jetpack Compose screens
+	•	Built using Jetpack Compose

+	•	Handles UI rendering and user interaction

-	•	UI state handling (Loading / Success / Error)
+	•	Manages UI states (Loading / Success / Error)

-	•	Domain Layer
+Domain Layer

-	•	Repository interfaces
+	•	Contains repository interfaces

-	•	Business logic
+	•	Handles business logic

-	•	Data Layer
+Data Layer

 	•	Local data (Hadith metadata, explanations, images)

-	•	Remote data using a public Hadith API
+	•	Remote data fetched from a public Hadith API

 ⸻
 API

-Hadith texts are fetched from a public Hadith API:
+Hadith texts are retrieved from a public Hadith API:

 	•	api.hadith.sutanlab.id

 	•	No authentication required

-	•	Used only to retrieve Hadith text (matn)
+	•	Used only to fetch the Hadith text (matn)

 ⸻
 Key Features